 Our very first trip was an eight day custom bike tour in June 2003 for a wonderful group of six people from the East Coast.
 After that not much happened that first year.
 We ran a grand total of seven trips in 2003 (mostly day trips for one or two people) in the SLO area.

 Since then, however, things really took off.
-In 2004 we added kayak only trips on Morro Bay and they have been our most popular trips.
+In 2004 we added kayak trips on Morro Bay and they have been our most popular trips.
 In 2005 we hired a small part time staff of guides to help with our increasing volume.
 We also started launching our kayak tours from Morro Bay State Park Marina instead of a kayak shop on the Embarcadero in Morro Bay.
 In 2006 we added all kinds of kayaking tours on Morro Bay and added half day bike trips.

-In 2010 we added self guided bike tours to our trip mix and these have been very popular, especially long distance self guided bike tours down the California coast between San Francisco and Los Angeles.
+In 2010 we added self guided bike tours to our trip mix and these were very popular, especially long distance self guided bike tours down the California coast between San Francisco and Los Angeles.
 In 2013 we celebrated our 10th anniversary and were lucky to have introduced over 10,000 people to the outdoor world of the Central Coast since we opened our doors.

-In early 2020 COVID hit and we had to close for a months.
+In early 2020 COVID hit and we had to close for a few months.
 In mid 2020 we were allowed to re-open our doors and almost immediately our business boomed.
 We also made the difficult decision the discontinue our hiking tours due to a variety of factors inlcuding permit issues, trails closed due to fires and persistent landslides closing Highway One on the Big Sur coast and restricting our access to quality hiking.

-Effective Novemebr 15, 2022 we also discontinued our bicycle tour program - both guided and self guided.
+In late 2022 we also discontinued our bicycle tour program - both guided and self guided.
 In a nutshell, we want to continue to simplify our business model and focus our efforts on the guided kayak tours.

 Due to our focus on making sure each person on our trips has the best time possible, our tours have been #1 top rated on TripAdvisor for years.